Antisocial Contract: The Argument

 Speed correlates inversely with alternative binding structures.
 India/Pakistan and Somalia reverted immediately; Yugoslavia took years because some institutional binding structures persisted.

-The binding structure’s nature doesn’t matter.
-Only its removal does.
-Empires, personality cults, socialist federations, and shared enemies all function as binding identities.
-When removed without replacement, reversion occurs.
+The binding structure’s nature doesn’t appear to matter — only its removal does.
+Empires, personality cults, socialist federations, and shared enemies all function as binding identities, and when removed without replacement, reversion occurs.

 Cross-Case Comparison

-The mechanism operates identically across all five case categories regardless of whether the content is religious, secular, or hybrid.
+The same mechanism appears in all five categories regardless of whether the content is religious, secular, or hybrid.

 Why Exclusivist Systems Outcompete Pluralist Ones, and Why This Destroys Societies